rsdoiel/antenna/archives/2025/columns_2025.25.md

 date: 2025-06-25, from: Dave Winer's Scripting News

-<p>I tried an experiment, go back as far as I can in archive.org on scripting.com and see where it gets me. </p>
+<p>I tried an experiment, <a href="https://imgs.scripting.com/2025/06/25/asfarasyoucango.png">go back</a> as far as I can in archive.org on scripting.com and see where it gets me.
+The <a href="https://web.archive.org/web/19961114163115/http://scripting.com/">first try</a> got me to a classified ads site I was experimenting with in mid-November 1996.
+A few weeks later, on <a href="https://web.archive.org/web/19961203224609/http://scripting.com/">December 3,</a> there was a colorful directory that took you to all the sub-sites on the server, DaveNet, <a href="https://web.archive.org/web/19961203224624/http://www.scripting.com/frontier/">Frontier</a>, Classified ads, our Midas Website (Macintosh Internet Developers Association), DocServer, a BBS, and Guestbook.  </p>
+<p>I went digging around in the <a href="https://web.archive.org/web/19961203224624/http://www.scripting.com/frontier/">Frontier</a> part.
+Lots of stuff there.
+By then we had been working on Frontier for eight years.
+It had been reborn once, from a Mac-focused single-user scripting environment to a networked one, all because the web had exploded and Apple didn't want us making system software for their platform. <span class="spOldSchoolEmoji">😄</span> </p>
+<p>BTW, some of this stuff is <a href="http://scripting.com/frontier/olddefault.html">still here</a>. </p>
 <p>There are lots of paths to try out.</p>
-<p>The one I went for is the <a href="https://web.archive.org/web/19961203224609/http://scripting.com/">December 3, 1996 scripting.com home page</a>. </p>
 <p>This was where my <a href="https://web.archive.org/web/19961203224710/http://www.scripting.com/frontier/news.html">blog home page</a> was then. </p>
 <p>Then to DaveNet, and in the left margin <a href="https://web.archive.org/web/19961203224727/http://www.scripting.com/davenet/aboutthiswebsite.html">Nerd's guide to this website</a>. </p>
 <p>I love the screen shots that show what a good match the Frontier object database was to the way a website is organized.  </p>